 Atlassian’s JSM is winning internal IT desks at the SMB level.
 The perpetual free tier for 3 agents and the native Jira Software link is pulling IT help desk decisions away from ServiceDesk Plus and even basic Zendesk setups.
 The limitation is the non-Atlassian integration brittleness.
 Past 25 agents on a mixed stack, the maintenance burden shows up.

-What I check in every help desk demo
+What to check in every help desk demo

 One, configure a routing rule from a real ticket type.
 Don’t use the demo scenarios.
 Take an actual ticket from your queue, a billing question, a bug report, a return request, whatever volume looks like, and build the routing rule, the macro, and the SLA policy from scratch.
 Teams that skip this step discover in month three that the configuration interface doesn’t match the complexity of their real queue.